-The Monte Rosa may not be the most well known mountain in the Alps but it is actually Switzerland’s highest peak.
-Situated on the border between Switzerland and Italy and sharing the village of Zermatt with the towering Matterhorn, this rugged peak has an extensive web of trails, panoramic views, and flower filled alpine meadows surrounding it.
-We visit this region many times throughout the summer, but this itinerary following the high passes around the Monte Rosa rivals many of the world’s great hikes with a quieter but no less picturesque experience.
+Time to get wild.
+The Monte Rosa may not be the most famous mountain in the Alps but it is actually Switzerland’s highest peak.
+Anchoring the border between Switzerland and Italy, this rugged peak has an extensive web of trails, panoramic views, and flower filled alpine meadows.
+This circuit around the Monte Rosa rivals many of the world’s great hikes with picturesque views and a remote vibe.
 Get off the beaten path to experience one of the hidden gems of the Alps!

-This is a rugged tour, with high passes to cross and two nights in fairly simple mountain huts.
+We didn’t say it’s an easy hike.
+This is a rugged tour, with high passes, a glacier crossing, and two nights in simple mountain huts.
 Our luggage will be moved from Saas Fee to Zermatt, so we’ll carry what we need for the 5 nights in Italy.
 Hand-washing hiking clothes in the evening will be a key to keeping your pack size down.
 Then, at the end of the trip, a mountain guide will lead us – roped up – over the easy but adventurous Theodul Glacier on our way to Zermatt.
 This is truly a unique tour of one of the Alp’s most beautiful and quietest mountain regions.

 Saas Fee – Arrive in Switzerland, and transfer by train and bus to our meeting point in the car-free village of Saas Fee.
 Saas Fee is tucked against a cirque of attractive mountains with plenty of trails and high mountain lifts to explore for anyone who arrives early.